 Fenia Aivaloglou comes from Greece and has settled in Delft since 2012.
-She is the mum of a 3 year old and during her free time she enjoys binge watching series, taking online courses about anything, running, and preparing crafty projects.
+She is the mum of a 5 year old and a 1,5 year old.
+During her free time she enjoys binge watching series, taking online courses about anything, running, and preparing crafty projects.
 She is working as a software engineering researcher at TU Delft and is volunteering to keep the Delft MaMa website up and running.

 Ildikó Wooning An organiser at heart, she is pushing the cart of DMM Digital and all moms that are involved into being more… well, organised.
 She is also a true Hungarian turned half-Dutch (being a decade in Delft does that to you).
 A mother of two angels in (not much) disguise, she is married happily to a fun, sci-fi loving Dutchman.
 She is filming all the time and promotes Tanthof and Delft enthusiastically to everybody.

 Lucie Cunningham, the founder of Delft MaMa!
 Lucie is from France and lived in the UK and USA before moving to Delft in 2003.
 Her husband works at TU Delft and her son is 13.
 She officially founded Delft MaMa in 2007.
 She advises municipalities about the participation of expats in the Netherlands and helps internationals feel at home in the Delft region through helping them find work and volunteer work.